POL0423/TAMZ/README.md

     - [x] Partial setting (in progress)
 - [ ] Finalization (note for myself: deadline before the exams period)
   - [ ] API functionality (data from CHMI)
-  - [ ] Dynamic generation of present layer from aquired data
+  - [ ] Dynamic generation of present layer from acquired data
   - [ ] Testing in a real device (Xiaomi Redmi Note 13 Pro)
   - [ ] Optionally translation to Czech language (not required to pass)